sgolovine/www-2022/README.md

 - Env: The env is set manually through the Netlify UI but a copy is stored in `~/.env.example`.
 See [env](#env) for more info.

+- Feature Flags: This website uses feature flags to hide work that is not ready to be published.
+Feature flags are located in `~/config/featureFlags.ts`.

+- Strings: All strings on the website are kept in `~/labels.json`.
+This is to facilitate easier internationalization in the future.

 ## Env

 The following env variables are required by the app.